samanthabove08/multimodal-drug-repurposing-kras/README.md

 This repository contains the code for the paper:

 > **Cross-Representation Molecular Prioritization for Drug Repurposing: A Multimodal Framework with Application to KRAS G12C**
-> Samantha Bove et al. — *submitted to Briefings in Bioinformatics*
+> Samantha Bove et al. — *submitted to Journal of Chemical Information and Modeling*

 ---